4.6% Dividend Yielding REIT Worth Holding But Not Buying

 The cost occupancy has dropped:

 A lower occupancy cost is a good sign for tenants.
 It helps them make a profit.
-If the cost of occupancy is high, it’s harder on tenants which would be bad for future rental growth rates.
+If the cost of occupancy is high, it’s harder on tenants, which would be bad for future rental growth rates.
 This strength shows when compared to peers:

 Macerich has high-quality malls and it shows in their performance.
 MAC is doing quite well relative to either the high productivity U.S. mall REITS or the average U.S. mall REITs.
-Same center NOI growth looks amazing.
+Same-center NOI growth looks amazing.

 31.5% of MAC’s NOI is coming from the “Pacific Rim” which is a significant amount.
 Another 37.5% is coming from the North East.
 Investors should keep this in mind when investing in mall REITs.
-Due to this concentration, investors in MAC may want to consider owning a couple other mall REITs to help diversify.
+Due to this concentration, investors in MAC may want to consider owning a couple of other mall REITs to help diversify.

 Alternative

 Based on recent prices, I believe SPG is more attractive.
 SPG also has solid growth in same center NOI, FFO, and dividends.
 SPG also gets a huge portion of their NOI from international properties.
 That helps to insulate SPG from the challenge of excess retail space in the United States.
 I rate SPG as a very attractive buy.
-Any investors considering buying MAC for long term income should consider buying SPG instead.
+Any investors considering buying MAC for long-term income should consider buying SPG instead.

 Conclusion

 Macerich has high-quality properties that will help them in a sector facing negative headwinds.
 The company was trading at a dramatic discount to the fair market value of their assets.
 The recent rally has taken away from the discount.
-At current prices I believe MAC is a hold.
+At current prices, I believe MAC is a hold.
 I still believe the dividend is solid and I expect future growth rates over the next 5 to 10 years to run at least 3% to 4%.

 Click The REIT Forum to sign up for: